Special Tribunal for Lebanon: Office of the Prosecutor

 The Prosecutor is responsible for the investigation and prosecution of persons responsible for crimes falling under the Tribunal's jurisdiction.

-According to the Agreement between the United Nations and the Lebanese Republic on the establishment of a Special Tribunal for Lebanon, the Prosecutor continues the investigations began by the United Nations International Independent Investigation Commission.
+According to the Agreement between the United Nations and the Lebanese Republic on the establishment of a Special Tribunal for Lebanon, the Prosecutor continues the investigations begun by the United Nations International Independent Investigation Commission.
 In conducting the investigations, the Prosecutor obtains statements from witnesses, collects evidence, and conducts on-site investigations.
 The Prosecutor works in cooperation with the relevant Lebanese authorities in carrying out these tasks.

 While the Prosecutor acts independently in the conduct of his investigation, he must obtain the authorisation of the Pre-Trial Judge of the Tribunal to undertake compulsory investigative measures, such as orders and warrants for the arrest or transfer of persons.

 Once the Prosecutor reaches the conclusion that there is sufficient evidence of the commission of a crime by an individual to justify the filing of an indictment, and that it is in the public interest to do so, he or she presents the indictment setting out the charges to the Pre-Trial Judge for confirmation.
 If the judge is satisfied that the evidence is at first glance sufficient to support the charges, he or she will confirm the indictment and the matter will go to trial.

 During trial, the Prosecutor is responsible for presenting witnesses and evidence in order to prove the allegations made in the indictment beyond a reasonable doubt.

-The Prosecutor is appointed by the United Nations Secretary General for a three-year term, which can be renewed.
+The Prosecutor is appointed by the United Nations Secretary-General for a three-year term, which can be renewed.
 The Prosecutor is assisted by a Lebanese Deputy Prosecutor.

 Daniel Bellemare was appointed as the first Prosecutor on 14 November 2007, and was sworn in when the Tribunal opened in March 2009.
 Current Prosecutor Norman Farrell was appointed on 29 February 2012.

 Lebanese lawyer Joyce Tabet assumed the position of Deputy Prosecutor of the Court on 1 November 2009.